windsormorris/wm-website/site/06-privacy.md

 Privacy Policy
 ==============

-We collect no personal data about you whatsoever.
+We use no cookies and collect no personal data about you whatsoever.